jessicarush/react-notes/client_side_routing.md

 export default Pics;
 ```

-We can easily work with multiple URL params too:

-Or we could pass in a URL parameter like this:
+We can easily work with multiple URL params too.
+We could pass in a URL parameter like this:

 ```javascript
 <Route path="pics/:picId/:picName" element={<Pics />} />
 ```

+An access them like this:

 ```javascript
 import { useParams } from 'react-router-dom';